eras/TeslaBot/README.md

 ## Slack

-You need to create a new app for this in the Slack workspace.
+Controlling your corporate fleet?
+First you need to create a new app for this in the Slack workspace.

 The bot uses websockets, so no need to configure any inbound hooks, just any random box will do.